Schr0Smi1ey/Peddy-Your-Loving-Pet/README.md

 ## Key Features

-1. **Pet Categories**: Users can browse pets by categories such as Dogs, Cats, Rabbits, and Birds.
+1. **Pet Categories**: Users can browse pets by categories such as Dogs, Cats, Rabbits, and Birds and information loads dynamically through API.
 2. **API Integration**: The pet data is dynamically loaded from an API, ensuring up-to-date listings.
-3. **Sort by Price**: Users can sort the pet listings by price to find options within their budget.
+3. **Sort by Price**: Users can sort the pet listings by price both ascending and descending to find options within their budget.
 4. **Pet Details Popup**: Clicking on a pet displays a popup with detailed information, including its age, breed, and more.
 5. **Responsive Design**: The platform is fully responsive and works seamlessly across different device sizes.